ashinaola/PersonalPortfolioWebsite/_posts/2023-10-08-linked-list.md

 - displayItinerary()
 - searchItinerary(string searchstring)

 There are a couple differences between these operations and the example operations that I discussed previously.
 The leftCity will implement the previously discussed head deletion of the list.
 This is to emulate leaving one city and travelling to the next.
 The deleteCity() function will implement the search then delete that was mentioned previously.
 The other functions will generally work just like the example functions of the basic singly-linked list.

+I also am going to add a